-Passes are activated after your first usage and must be used on consecutive days.
-So if you purchase a 4-day pass with your first visit on May 5th, it will be valid from May 5th through May 8th.
+Passes are activated after your first usage and must be used in consecutive hours.
+So if you purchase a 4-day pass with your first visit at 1pm on May 5th, it will be valid from May 5th through to 1pm on May 9th.

 We have used both the Paris Museum Pass alone as well as the Paris Museum Pass as part of the Paris Pass.
-We find that the Paris Museum Pass is a good fit for more travelers, but you should look into each pass to decide for yourselves.
+We find that the Paris Museum Pass is a good fit for many travelers, but you should look into each pass to decide for yourselves.
 We have written a full Paris Pass review here that you can read if interested in that pass.

 All information in this article will only apply to the Paris Museum Pass which was first introduced in 2006.
 Note that some sellers also sell a bundle of passes that include the Paris Museum Pass but also include other passes or attraction tickets.
 Just make sure you know what you are buying!